-Proposals for new dwellings will be expected to comply with the criteria contained in the Council's adopted Development Control Standard "Space Around New Dwellings and Flats" or any other appropriate national standard.
+Proposals for new dwellings will be expected to comply with the criteria contained in the Council's adopted Development Management Standard No.1 "Space Around New Dwellings and Flats" or any other appropriate national standard.

-PROVISION FOR GYPSIES, TRAVELLERS AND TRAVELLING SHOWPEOPLE
+PROVISION FOR GYPSIES.
+TRAVELLERS AND TRAVELLING SHOWPEOPLE

-- 4.48 There is a need to ensure that sufficient and appropriate accommodation is made available for Gypsies and Travellers and Travelling Showpeople. - 4.49 The CLG document "Planning Policy for Travellers Sites" (March 2012) together with the NPPF sets out the Government's policy for traveller sites.
-It enables local planning authorities to set their own robust pitch/plot targets.
-It also requires local planning authorities to identify a 5 year supply of specific deliverable sites and to identify a supply of specific developable sites or broad locations for growth for years 6-10 and where possible for years 11-15 of the plan period. - 4.50 Adur has a small settled Gypsy and Traveller community, located on a local authority owned site at Withy Patch in Lancing, which has 12 pitches.
-Pitch turnover is very low.
-In response to Government requirements aA Gypsy and Traveller and Travelling Showpeople Accommodation Assessment (GTAA) was undertaken in 2013 by consultants on behalf of the Coastal West Sussex Authorities (Adur, Arun, Worthing and Chichester) together with the South Downs National Park Authority and with support from West Sussex County Phase 1 of the GTAA considered future accommodation Council. needs.
-An update to this report was published in 2014, which revised the pitch requirement and identified a need for Adur to provide and identified that an additional 7 an additional 4 permanent pitches are required in Adur up to by 2027, all on public sites.
+- 4.46 There is a need to ensure that sufficient and appropriate accommodation is made available for Gypsies and Travellers and Travelling Showpeople. - 4.47 A Gypsy and Traveller and Travelling Showpeople Accommodation Assessment (GTAA) was undertaken in 2013 by consultants on behalf of the Coastal West Sussex Authorities (Adur, Arun, Worthing and Chichester) together with the South Downs National Park Authority and with support from West Sussex County Council.
+Phase 1 of the GTAA considered future accommodation needs.
+An update to this report was published in 2014, which revised the pitch requirement and identified a need for Adur to provide an additional 4 permanent pitches by 2027, all on public sites.
 This need largely arises as a result of family growth at Withy Patch together with Gypsies and Travellers on the current waiting list for a pitch.

-4.51 The table below sets out the requirement for Gypsy and Traveller pitches, to be provided on public sites, during the period to 2027:
+4.48 The table below sets out the requirement for Gypsy and Traveller pitches, to be provided on public sites, during the period to 2027: